-The organization of this paper is as follows.
-In section \ref{preliminaries}, we recall some generalities on model structures and provide any background information needed throughout this paper.
-Section \ref{section 3} provides a method that allow us to induce a Hovey pair in the category $\C(\Rep(\mathcal{Q}, \mathcal{G}))$ of chain complexes over $\Rep(\mathcal{Q}, \mathcal{G})$, from a certain cotorsion pair in $\C(\mathcal{G})$, whenever $\mathcal{Q}$ is an acyclic finite quiver.
-Therefore based on well-known model structures on $\C(\mathcal{G})$ we construct new model structures on $\C(\Rep(\mathcal{Q}, \mathcal{G}))$.
-Moreover we also show that these model structures are monoidal when the model structures are monoidal in $\C(\mathcal{G})$.
+Therefore based on well-known model structures on $C(\mathcal{A})$ we construct new model structures on $C(Rep(\mathcal{Q}, \mathcal{A}))$.
+Moreover we also show that these model structures are monoidal when the model structures are monoidal in $C(\mathcal{A})$.
 These model structures are more related with a componentwise notion, so we call them componetwise model structures.
-Note that the category $\Rep(\mathcal{Q}, \mathcal{G})$ is an abelian category hence $\C(\Rep(\mathcal{Q}, \mathcal{G}))$ is an abelian category.
-So there are several known model structures on abelian categories but the componentwise model structures define a different model structure on the abelian category $\C(\Rep(\mathcal{Q}, \mathcal{G}))$.
+In this case, the derived category, $D(Rep(\mathcal{Q}, \mathcal{A}))$, occurs as its homotopy category.

-In section \ref{section 4} we introduce some descriptions for $\D(\QR)$ the derived category of complexes of representations of quivers by $R$-modules (usually abbreviated to $\D(\mathcal{Q})$).
-First we consider componetwise projective model structure on $\C(\mathcal{Q})$.
-We characterize the homotopy relation in this model structure.
-We then show that if $\mathcal{Q}$ is an acyclic finite quiver then we have the following equivalence
+In this work, we introduce two descriptions for $D(\QR)$ the derived category of complexes of representations of quivers by $R$-modules (usually abbreviated to $D(\mathcal{Q})$) in terms of componentwise notion.
+In fact we characterize the homotopy relation of componentwise projective model structure and show that if $\mathcal{Q}$ is an acyclic finite quiver then we have the following equivalence